How Many External Links Should You Have in Articles?

 I see these kinds of links used on large pages all the time, with "jump to section" links and "return to top" links both being very common.
 And, of course, you can see these links in action at the top of this very blog post; it's the table of contents box.

-Table of Contents Section
+Table Of Contents Section

 4. Task links.
 Task links are basically a subset of external links, but I like to think of them separately because they don't serve the same purpose as normal links.
 Task links are things like the "share on Facebook" button or a "send as email" button or even buttons that open widgets that allow you to sign up for a service or order a product without being redirected to a product page or landing page.